Quantum number assignments of light strange baryons in Regge phenomenology: Theoretical Framework

 \subsection{Other states in the ($J,M^{2}$) plane}

 So far, we have used conventional formulae to compute the masses of light strange baryons for natural and unnatural parity states.
 After the successful implementation of this model, now in this section, we try to obtain the remaining other states in the ($J,M^{2}$) plane by using the same method.
 Since we have calculated $1^{2}P_{\frac{3}{2}}$ and $1^{4}P_{\frac{5}{2}}$ states earlier, now here we firstly calculate the other three $1P$ states i.e., $1^{2}P_{\frac{1}{2}}$, $1^{4}P_{\frac{1}{2}}$, and $1^{4}P_{\frac{3}{2}}$ by using the Eq. (\ref{eq:8}).
-For $\Xi$ baryon we put $i=d$, $j=s$, $q=u$, and $k=d$ in Eq. (\ref{eq:8}) we have,
+For $\Xi$ baryon we put $i=d$, $j=s$, $q=u$, and $k=d$ in Eq. (\ref{eq:8}) we get same relation (\ref{eq:9}) in terms of light baryon masses which is expressed as,

-After putting the masses in above equation we get masses for $1^{2}P_{\frac{1}{2}}$, $1^{4}P_{\frac{1}{2}}$, and $1^{4}P_{\frac{3}{2}}$ states.
-Similarly we can determine the other $1P$ states masses for $\Omega$ baryons.
+Here also, after putting the masses in above equation we get masses for $1^{2}P_{\frac{1}{2}}$, $1^{4}P_{\frac{1}{2}}$, and $1^{4}P_{\frac{3}{2}}$ states.
+Similarly we can determine the other $1P$ states masses for $\Omega$ baryon as well.
 Once we have calculated the $1P$ states, we extract the Regge slopes for all the light strange baryons in the $(J,M^{2})$ plane as we have done in previous section.
 Again using Eq. (\ref{eq:1}) we have,

 Excited state masses can be obtained by using the above relation.
 Tables \ref{tab:table10} - \ref{tab:table13} shows our calculated results for the remaining other states for light strange baryons.
 We compared our estimated masses with experimental data and other theoretical studies.